duck2412/Computer-Science-Final-Project-Xamarin-App/README.md

 # Finanswatch Xamarin-app
-My final project and Intern project at JP/Politikens Hus A/S.
+My final project and Intern project at JP/Politikens Hus A/S, which i made together with Søren Valentin Silkjær.

 App for www.finanswatch.dk made with Xamarin Forms.
 Supports Android and iOS.